lnhzd/lnhzd.github.io/_posts/2020-09-03-Azure-Access-Token-V1-vs-V2.md

 00000002-0000-0000-c000-000000000000 is the app Id for AAD graph API - scope param is not recognoized by v1 endpoint, so v1 assumes you'd like an access token for getting access to graph api by default.

+#### Quiz Time:
+Q: Both test client and API are configured with V2 endpoint: test client is requesting a token from V2 endpoint, WebAPI is secured with V2 endpoint, why do I get a 401 response?
+Given I have checked the Audience configured on the API side matches the audience claim in the token request?
+A: It is likely that the Azure App the API secured with has "Accesstokenacceptedversion" configured as V1 (null) - When test client request a token from V2 endpoint, a V1 token will still be issued, hence iss claim has a value of "sts.windows.net", which does not match the one discovered from the V2 well-known endpoint on the API side - "login.microsoftonline.com".

+Q: What are the possible fix for the problem above?
+A: Either change app registration so Accesstokenacceptedversion = 2, or change the Authority (TokenUrl) on the API side, from V1 to V2.

+Q: I have changed the app regitration with Accesstokenacceptedversion = 2, I have also updated configuration of the API to be secured by V2 endpoint.
+However all the tests suits are still getting token from V1 endpoint, do we need to update tests as well?
+A: No, not needed. it is the Accesstokenacceptedversion determines the version of token to be issued, not token endpoint called from the caller side.